Y-Trim: Evidence-gated Adaptase tail trimming for single-stranded bisulfite sequencing: Declarations

-\textbf{Data availability} All sequencing datasets analyzed in this study are publicly available from NCBI repositories (GEO/SRA/BioProject).
-The CCGB-34 cohort (Comprehensive Cell-free \& Genomic Bisulfite; $n=34$) was assembled from seven published studies and associated accessions: GSE178666/SRP325062 \cite{li_2024_csf_srp325062}, GSE307705/SRP619043 \cite{caggiano_2025_als_gse307705}, SRP299418 \cite{cheng_2021_covid_plasma_srp299418}, GSE249140/SRP475142 \cite{lo_2025_pancreas_gse249140}, PRJNA1162448/SRP533334 \cite{cmri_2024_nasal_prjna1162448}, PRJNA1348139/SRP636882 \cite{heidelberg_2025_heart_prjna1348139}, and PRJNA1328772/SRP620537 \cite{quintanal_2021_lung_prjna1328772}.
-Simulator-generated data and all analysis outputs are reproducible from the code and configuration files provided in the accompanying reproducibility package.
-(See Code Availability) No new sequencing data were generated for this study.
+No new sequencing data were generated for this study.
+All sequencing datasets analyzed are publicly available from NCBI repositories (GEO/SRA/BioProject).
+The CCGB-34 cohort (Comprehensive Cell-free \& Genomic Bisulfite; $n=34$) was assembled from seven published studies and associated accessions: GSE178666/SRP325062 \cite{G1_li_2024_csf_srp325062}, GSE307705/SRP619043 \cite{G2_caggiano_2025_als_gse307705}, SRP299418 \cite{G3_cheng_2021_covid_plasma_srp299418}, GSE249140/SRP475142 \cite{G4_lo_2025_pancreas_gse249140}, PRJNA1162448/SRP533334 \cite{G5_cmri_2024_nasal_prjna1162448}, PRJNA1348139/SRP636882 \cite{G6_heidelberg_2025_heart_prjna1348139}, and PRJNA1328772/SRP620537 \cite{G7_quintanal_2021_lung_prjna1328772}.
+Supplementary Notes, figures, and tables are available with this article (in the submission/review package).